 Be careful, components which are clients of the Linux services must be configured with the virtual IP address.
 The configuration can be made with a DNS name (if a DNS name has been created and associated with the virtual IP address).

-Check with Linux command lines that the Linux services are started on both UP nodes.
+Check with Linux command lines that the Linux services have been started by start_both on both UP nodes.
 Put Linux services with Boot Startup Type = Manual (SafeKit controls start of Linux services).

 To see the module log of node 1 (next image):